What does the application process look like?

 Easy answer–now!
 Applying early gives you the maximum choice of camps with which we work and it is easier for us to accommodate preferences.
-However, we do accept applications until May 2018.
+However, we accept applications until May when all summer positions have been filled for the season.

 If you are not able to arrive in Canada by June 24th please contact us and we will see if we will be able to move forward with your application (dependent on your earliest availability date and skill set).
 An alternative program that may interest you is our Extended Summer Program, which starts at the end of August.